 - Sustainability: Early snow at Craftsbury has allowed New England's serious skiers to get on snow at the very beginning of the season, without the carbon cost of flying out west or driving up to Quebec.
 We do our best to produce snow as energy efficiently as we can.
 For example, we recover waste heat from the generator and use it to help heat our buildings.

 The reality is that we always did a massive amount of snow farming - our term for moving natural snow from the sides of trails; plowing snow from parking lots and fields; trucking it out on to the trails; etc. Snow making makes the snow farming effort more efficient and more effective, creating a more reliable and consistent ski season.

 - Stewardship of land, lake & trails: The lake is an important natural resource to all of us, so we did careful research to make sure that our withdrawal of water would not have a negative effect on the lake.
 (See some of the details we found in our studies below).
-And of course the state needed to approve this, too, and they did.
-As part of receiving the water withdrawal permit, we have taken on responsibility for monitoring lake levels through the year.
-Along with this new capacity for making snow, we continue to maintain and improve our trails so that a minimal amount of snow is needed to make them skiable.
+Of course the state needed to approve this, too, and they did.
+As part of receiving the water withdrawal permit, we have taken on responsibility for monitoring lake levels throughout the year.
+Along with this new capacity for making snow, we continue to maintain and improve our trails so that a minimal amount of snow is needed to make them ski-able.
 This makes the trails nicer for summer use, too.

 How much water is needed?

 We asked and were given permission to withdraw 2 million gallons per winter, which represents less than 1/2" of lake level if taken all at once.
 How much is 2 million gallons?
 To put it in perspective, in our program of monitoring the lake level, we have learned that the lake volume goes up as much as 6-8 million gallons after a heavy rain and regularly varies up & down by a million gallons daily.
 In years past, when the Center used lake water for its tap water supply, the annual usage likely surpassed 2 million gal/year.